DoaaMakhlouf/logs-analysis/README.md

 ### 2- Download the data:

 [Download the data here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 You will need to unzip this file after downloading it.
 The file inside is called `newsdata.sql`.
-Put this file into the `vagrant` directory, which is shared with your virtual machine.
+Put this file into the **Vagrantfile** directory, which is shared with your virtual machine.

 To build the reporting tool, you'll need to load the site's data into your local database.